vpavlenko/vpavlenko/README.md

 - https://chessnawk.vercel.app/

+I create bite-size programming tasks so that teachers can teach algorithmic thinking as early as with 10yo students.
+In fact, some of it is possible with 7yo students.
+I talk about "repeat N times" loop, nested loops, conditions (if, and/or), variables and while loop.

+I teach in JavaScript because I believe that school teaching should deeply integrate a conversation about modern interfaces, event handlers, data <-> UI etc. I don't believe that teaching it in Python is optimal.
+Yes, Python is better as a language.
+But pygame/tkinter is worse as a way of showcasing interfaces.

 ### Music theory

 I study the structure of music and I make it easier to digest.
 I care about the order of notes (pitches) in compositions.
 I wonder which structures are there, and how correlations of those structures define styles.
 I don't care about rhythms or timbres/sound.